 View the complete list of acceptable documents needed to re-enter the country by land or sea at the U.S. Customs and Border Protection (CBP) site.

 U.S. citizens traveling on a cruise ship that begins and ends at the same U.S. port are allowed to follow the old rules; meaning, 2 documents (such as a valid driver's license and a birth certificate) are sufficient.
 However, be aware you may need a passport to enter certain countries that you may be visiting as a cruise ship passenger.

 On the other hand, U.S. citizens traveling on ferries and small boats must comply with the new regulations.

 First-time passport applicants must apply in person at any of a variety of local locations (including select post offices, clerk of court offices, and public libraries), or at regional passport agencies.

-However, you should only apply at a regional agency if you're traveling within 14 days, or you need a foreign visa within four weeks.
+However, you should only apply at a regional agency if you're traveling within 2 weeks, or you need a foreign visa within 4 weeks.
 In either case, you must schedule an appointment for your visit by calling the automated appointment system at (877) 487-2778.
 There isn't an extra fee to make an appointment.